GitVex/TrailblazersWikiAstro/src/content/Galactic Factions/Companies/Danube Research Corporation.md

 ## Philosophy

 **"The future is written in the relics of the past."**
-Danube’s philosophy revolves around leveraging ancient knowledge for modern innovation.
+Danube’s philosophy §1§revolves around leveraging ancient knowledge for modern innovation§§.
 While they claim to honor the legacy of the civilizations that built the Jetgates, their methods often prioritize progress over ethical considerations.

 ---